Option style: American and European options

 where $K$ is the strike price and $S$ is the spot price of the underlying asset.

 Option contracts traded on futures exchanges are mainly American-style, whereas those traded over-the-counter are mainly European.

-Nearly all stock and equity options are American options, while indexes are generally represented by European options.
+Most stock and equity options are American options, while indexes are generally represented by European options.
 Commodity options can be either style.

 Expiration date

 Traditional monthly American options expire the third Saturday of every month (or the third Friday if the first of the month begins on a Saturday).
 They are closed for trading the Friday prior.

-European options expire the Friday prior to the third Saturday of every month.
+European options traditionally expire the Friday prior to the third Saturday of every month.
 Therefore, they are closed for trading the Thursday prior to the third Saturday of every month.

 Difference in value

 Assuming an arbitrage-free market, a partial differential equation known as the Black-Scholes equation can be derived to describe the prices of derivative securities as a function of few parameters.
 Under simplifying assumptions of the widely adopted Black model, the Black-Scholes equation for European options has a closed-form solution known as the Black-Scholes formula.
 In general, no corresponding formula exist for American options, but a choice of methods to approximate the price are available (for example Roll-Geske-Whaley, Barone-Adesi and Whaley, Bjerksund and Stensland, binomial options model by Cox-Ross-Rubinstein, Black's approximation and others; there is no consensus on which is preferable).
 Obtaining a general formula for American options without assuming constant volatility is one of finance's unsolved problems.

 An investor holding an American-style option and seeking optimal value will only exercise it before maturity under certain circumstances.
 Owners who wish to realise the full value of their option will mostly prefer to sell it as late as possible, rather than exercise it immediately, which sacrifices the time value.
+See early exercise consideration for a discussion of when it makes sense to exercise early.

 Where an American and a European option are otherwise identical (having the same strike price, etc.), the American option will be worth at least as much as the European (which it entails).
 If it is worth more, then the difference is a guide to the likelihood of early exercise.
-In practice, one can calculate the Black–Scholes price of a European option that is equivalent to the American option (except for the exercise dates of course).
+In practice, one can calculate the Black–Scholes price of a European option that is equivalent to the American option (except for the exercise dates).
 The difference between the two prices can then be used to calibrate the more complex American option model.

 To account for the American's higher value there must be some situations in which it is optimal to exercise the American option before the expiration date.
 This can arise in several ways, such as: